 Under the terms of the October 2019 Withdrawal Agreement, as implemented into UK law, there is a transition period until the end of 31 December 2020.
 During this period, the UK has still been subject to:

 - EU law governing IP rights.
 EU Trade Marks, registered and unregistered Community designs, sui generis database rights and EU geographical indications will continue in force in the UK;

 - the jurisdiction of the Court of Justice of the EU (CJEU); and

 - the rules concerning proceedings before the EUIPO.
-All EUIPO proceedings that involve grounds of refusal based in the UK, earlier rights originating from the UK or parties/representatives domiciled in the UK will continue to run as they did previously.
+All EUIPO proceedings that involve grounds of refusal based in the UK, earlier rights originating from the UK or parties/representatives domiciled in the UK are continuing to run as they did previously.

 1. EU trade marks (EUTMS), Registered Community designs (RCDS) and International rights that designate the EU (IR(EU))